 No!
 That can be happening to you.
 Because you are not “the type” of person who would be abused, just like the media portrays abusers as a certain type of man.
 They also portray abuse victims in a certain way.
 And that is not great.

 I love Frozen for this reason, because Hans of the Southern Isles, is clearly an abuser, but he does not look like it in the beginning.
 And they sing that song about eating each other’s sandwiches.
-And also, Anna is smart, she’s strong, she’s capable…and she’s still a victim of his abuse.
-And in the end, then he actually looks evil.
+Also, Anna is smart, she’s strong, she’s capable…and she’s still a victim of his abuse.
+In the end, then he actually looks evil.

 Though in real life, it’s not a movie, so he’s still going to look like Hans of the Southern Isles to everybody else.
 He’s still going to look like that good guy.